DeannaCarina/CI-MP-1/README.md

 <img src="assets/images-readme/html-validator3.png" alt="HTML validation report from W3C"><br><br>

 ##### gallery.html
 The below code validation report is from gallery.html.
 There were a few validation errors on this page concerning the iframes found in the video section of the page.
 One of these was the text within the iframe opening and closing tags - the validator classed this as an error; I found this to be a problem with w3schools rather than the validation service itself by finding a GitHub thread concerning this matter <a href="https://github.com/validator/validator/issues/592" target="_blank"><strong>HERE</strong></a>.
 There were also problems with using percentages as height/width and using px as a height/width definition.
 As I wanted to ensure responsiveness of the iframe, to work around this error, I gave the iframe an id attribute and styled the element within the CSS instead.
+Most of the errors concerning the iframes in the gallery page were brought about by the pre-built code from Youtube's embedding option.
 Once the iframe errors has been rectified, a clean validation report was returned.
 The error report from before code cleanup can be found <a href="assets/images-readme/errors-gallery.pdf" target="_blank"><strong>HERE</strong></a>.<br>
 <img src="assets/images-readme/html-validator4.png" alt="HTML validation report from W3C"><br><br>

 ##### contact.html